More funding for Welsh businesses still struggling with Covid restrictions

-AN EXTRA £25,000 has been made available for businesses in Wales continuing to be affected by Covid restrictions.
+BUSINESSES in Wales that continue to be affected by coronavirus restrictions will be able to apply for up to £25,000 more support.

-The announcement was made by new Welsh Government economy minister Vaughan Gething today, Wednesday, June 30.
+The announcement was made by Welsh Government economy minister Vaughan Gething today.

 The support will cover operating costs for July and August and is available for businesses which are required to remain closed and remain severely impacted as a result of the ongoing restrictions.
 Eligible businesses will be able to receive an additional payment of between £1,000 and £25,000.